Winter ascent of Toubkal

 Insurance

 Before you can join any Kandoo Adventures trek / climb, you will need to insure yourself against accident, injury, and illness.
 Your insurance must cover the cost of helicopter evacuation and repatriation if necessary.
 Make sure your insurer knows of your travel plans, and verify that your policy fully covers your trek / climb, and any other activities you will participate in.
-Specifically for all our adventures in Morocco, you need to be covered for trekking above 4000m.
+Specifically for all our adventures in Morocco, you need to be covered for trekking up to 4200m.
 It is your responsibility to ensure that you are fully and adequately insured for the duration of your trip.
 Please ensure that all activities, excursions and destinations in your itinerary are included in your travel insurance policy, in addition to your regular cover for cancellation and medical expenses.

 We ask that you keep a copy of your policy summary (containing policy number and the emergency contact number for your insurer) in your day sack at all times, so that we can access this information should we need to contact the insurer on your behalf.
 You will also need to bring details of your insurance cover to the pre-trek briefing.